So what’s my favorite sorrel recipe then?

 You can also find this salmon recipe in France where it is called ‘saumon à l’oseille’.
 Which means salmon with sorrel in French!

 Creamy Salmon & Sorrel Recipe

-There’s 2 types of sorrel: green sorrel and its red-veined brother.
-Both are perfect for this recipe.
-I used the red-veined one.
-When the leaves are young and fresh in the springtime, the red juice inside can make the cream sauce look pink.
-If you can’t find any sorrel, then replace it by spinach or arugula and a sprinkle of lemon juice!
+If you can’t find any sorrel, then you can also replace it by spinach or arugula and a sprinkle of lemon juice!
 I sometimes add vermouth to the sauce instead of white wine also…

 - a handful fresh sorrel leaves